zonghui0228/coursera-learning/README.md

 ***

 The quiz and programming notebook is belong to Coursera.
-Please do not use them for any other purposes.
+Please do not use them for any other purpose.